asticode/go-astitello/README.md

 # Known problems with the SDK

 - sometimes a cmd doesn't get any response back from the SDK.
-In that case the cmd will idle until its timeout is reached
+In that case the cmd will idle until its timeout is reached.